- Imaging Studies

 Sporadic and hereditary breast tumors, for example, have been examined using a wide variety of molecular approaches, for example gene-expression-, miRNA-, DNA-methylation-, and or SNP-arrays.
 Besides, advanced mass-spectrometry and kinase-chip assays are used.
 These data are linked to pathological and clinical outcomes, with the ultimate goal to better classify cancer which will lead to personalized cancer therapy.
 As a consequence the program covers a range of programs from basic to clinically applied research.

-- Palliative and Supportive care (K. v der Rijt)
+- Palliative and Supportive care (contact: K. v der Rijt)